Comparisons / BabyAGI vs CrewAI

 BabyAGI vs CrewAI: Which Agent Framework to Use?

-BabyAGI babyagi popularized the task-driven autonomous agent in ~100 lines of python.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+BabyAGI popularized the task-driven autonomous agent in ~100 lines of Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers